EstherBear/DQN-for-Breakout/README.md

 # DQN for Breakout

-This project is the implementation for Natural and Dueling DQN for Breaout.
+This project is the implementation for Natural and Dueling DQN for Breakout.

 ## Usage